 Students get opportunities to work on a variety of projects where they can make a positive impact to their local community, the environment and to developing countries.
 The following projects are just some of the projects our students have been involved with:

 - ‘Team Eco’ have been working on making the School more eco-friendly and have been very successful.
-They have achieved the Eco-Schools Silver award by implementing initiatives such as building a wildlife ponds, installing recycling bins across the campus and improving the sustainability of the School’s food.
+They have achieved the Eco-Schools Gold award, making us a Green Flag Eco-School, by implementing initiatives such as building a wildlife ponds, installing recycling bins across the campus and improving the sustainability of the School’s food.

 - The charity knitting group created over 50 cannula covers and donated them to James Paget hospital in Great Yarmouth for new-born babies to use.